 Except for that offer, no one asked me to do anything-not even to remove my tray after eating.
 At the Zaccheus Community Kitchen, provider of excellent free breakfasts downtown, a sweet young volunteer kept putting food down in front of me and asking if I wanted more.
 Finally I mumbled, "Could I have a . . .
 Bible?"
 She tried to figure out what I had said: "Do you want a bagel? a bag?"
 When I responded, "A Bible," she said, politely but firmly, "I'm sorry, we don't have any Bibles."

 In July 1990 back in Austin to teach a University of Texas summer school course, I thought my book, to be titled The Tragedy of American Compassion, was done.
 A major New York house seemed eager to publish it.
 But I had divided the book's story into 28 segments, and at the last moment realized the story was hard to follow.
 For five weeks I restructured the book into 13 chapters and revised large parts, all the time sitting in a windowless UT office next to an office where researchers analyzed reactions to an episode of the television show Cheers.
-To drown out the Cheers music I played the theme music from Rocky IV, particularly its "Eye of the Tiger" song: Rocky pushed sleds up Siberian mountains and I pushed computer keys.
+To drown out the Cheers music I played the theme music from Rocky III and IV, particularly the "Eye of the Tiger" song: Rocky pushed sleds up Siberian mountains and I pushed computer keys.

 "Not my will, but thine."
 I finished the revision and sent it off, then waited for months until the major publisher decided the book was "too religious" and said no.